Ever wondered why MHM clients get very regular payments both from Insurance Companies, Private Hospitals and self-funding patients too?

-Every single morning at 8 am, I have the ritual of picking up the clinic or theatre lists from the previous day.
+Every single morning at 8 am, I have the daily discipline of picking up the clinic or theatre lists from the previous day.
 And then they are invoiced to the insurance company concerned or direct to the patient.

 Monday to Friday this is the first job every single morning.

 So how does this daily discipline help MHM clients?